 Left without ongoing upkeep and attention, the site was starting to hinder new bookings.
 Prospective students were struggling to find what they were looking for thanks to inadequate navigation and an intermittent search function.
 All in all, the Flying Fish website was holding the company back from converting leads and continued growth.

-Examining the course booking process in detail, we identified a lack of direction in terms of a clear customer journey.
+Examining the course booking process in detail ,we applied conversion rate optimisation to identify a lack of direction in terms of a clear customer journey.
 The old site expected people interested in Flying Fish’s courses to piece together their own training requirements rather than guiding them through the process, leading to confusion and high rates of abandonment.

 We proposed a restructure of the site based on consumer ‘paths’; a step-by-step approach that would steer users easily from prospect to new student, allowing them to link courses together while still being able to drill down into individual elements.